ChaseTramel/react-study-plans/interview-prep.md

 ## Introduction

 This study plan is designed to help you master software interview skills in an effective way.
-It covers a wide range of topics and provides valuable resources to help you prepare for technical interviews at major tech companies.
+It covers a wide range of topics and provides resources to help you prepare for technical interviews at major tech companies.

-The plan includes dedicated sections on the interview process, algorithm analysis, arrays and hashing, two pointers, stacks and queues, binary search, sliding windows, linked lists, trees, tries, backtracking, and more.
-Each section gives you an overview of the topic's importance, recommends relevant resources for further study, and provides a list of practice problems to reinforce your understanding.
+The plan includes  sections on the interview process, algorithm analysis, arrays and hashing, two pointers, stacks and queues, binary search, sliding windows, linked lists, trees, tries, backtracking, and more.
+Each section gives an overview of the topic's importance, recommends resources for study, and provides a list of LeetCode problems to reinforce your understanding.
+I find it important to include an explaination of why the topic is important, both for interviews and for 'everyday' software engineering.

-By following this study plan, you will not only enhance your problem-solving abilities but also increase your chances of success in software interviews.
-Good luck!
+This plan was created with [NeetCode's roadmap](https://neetcode.io/roadmap) and the assistance of ChatGPT.
+I created this plan to study for both interviews and competitive programming.

+I hope it's helpful.

 ## Interview Process